Teach The World

 On 26th March, following nine months of negotiations, Malta and the UK sign a new seven-year defence agreement.

-The Queen opens the Treasures of Tutankhamun exhibition at the British Museum on 29th March.
+Queen Elizabeth II opens the Treasures of Tutankhamun exhibition at the British Museum on 29th March.

 On 31st March CND supporters set off on a 56-mile Easter march from London to Aldermaston, Berkshire.